-The phenomenon has been documented at least since 1972 as described in a comprehensive report by the National Human Rights Commission (CNDH).
+The phenomenon has been documented at least since 1972 as described in a comprehensive report by the National Human Rights Commission.
 The CMDPDH has been monitoring it systematically since 2014 (see its annual reports), but the Federal Government only officially recognised it in April 2019, with the publication of the study “Violence as a cause of forced internal displacement” by the National Population Council (CONAPO) of the Ministry of the Interior (SEGOB).
 Different efforts are underway to respond to internal displacement in the country.
 However, numerous challenges persist in regard to producing, analysing and using relevant information more systematically.

-Building capacity for improved displacement data in Mexico (2019 – ongoing)
+Building capacity for improved displacement data in Mexico (2019 – 2020)

-The request for JIPS’ support follows shortly after an unofficial visit by the Special Rapporteur on the human rights of IDPs, Cecilia Jimenez-Damary, and in the context of recent engagements by the government with international actors, including OCHA, UNHCR, and IDMC.
-Mexico’s National Office on Statistics and Geography (Instituto Nacional de Estadística y Geografía, INEGI) is also involved in the Expert Group on Refugee and IDP Statistics (EGRIS).
+In May 2019 JIPS received a request for support from partners in Mexico to help improve a national strategy on information management capacity building among actors involved in the response to internal displacement.
+The request for support followed shortly after an unofficial visit by the Special Rapporteur on the human rights of IDPs, Cecilia Jimenez-Damary, as well as increased engagement on the topic by the government with international actors.
+Mexico’s National Office on Statistics and Geography (Instituto Nacional de Estadística y Geografía, INEGI) is also involved in the Expert Group on Refugee, IDP and Statelessness Statistics (EGRISS).

 “CONAPO was very satisfied with the mission for several reasons: for the professionalism of JIPS’ advisors, for the cooperation between the Government of Mexico and the CMDPDH, and because it helped account for the challenges the country is facing with regards to internal displacement.” – Raúl Romo Viramontes, Director of population & regional sustainable development